 I took all of these photos in front of the same window, with my iPhone, and I used the exact same makeup both times so there wouldn’t be any difference in the look caused by makeup.

 I’m sure for some (a lot?) of you, my new eyelashes are like your starter eyelashes.
 But for me, my new eyelashes are amazing.
-For the first time ever, I am totally and completely trilled with the eyelashes growing out of my very own eyelids.
+For the first time ever, I am totally and completely thrilled with the eyelashes growing out of my very own eyelids.
 I love them excessively and unnaturally.
 My parents were visiting us a couple weeks ago and I was talking to my mom and she was staring at my face and she said, “Oh, did you get those fake eyelashes again?”
 Meaning eyelash extensions.
-So that’s pretty good testament to the difference.
+So that’s a pretty good testament to the difference.

 So my Rodan and Fields Lash Boost review is, it works.
 100%.
 If you would like longer eyelashes, you should buy this.
 The cost savings compared to eyelash extensions is tremendous – based on eyelash extension prices around me, it’s over a $1000 less a year to use Lash Boost than to get extensions, and there’s no travel to have it done, no high-maintenance extensions to baby.
 Having done both, I prefer the Lash Boost in every way.

-Like I said before, I will continue to use this and will pay for it out of pocket going forward.
-My plan is to sign up for the Preferred Customer program and have my Lash Boost delivered every 120 days (every four months).
 I honestly don’t think I’ve ever used a beauty product that lived up to its promises as well as the Lash Boost has and I am thrilled to be able to write this review and share with you that it really works.